praneethpj/praneethpj-vs-portfolio/public/pages/about.md

 # 📖 About

 I am H.M.P.
 Praneeth Jayarathna.
-I am a person who loves to visit natural places and seek adventure.
-I enjoy taking on challenges and find happiness in supporting people who need help.  🙌
+I am a person who loves visiting natural places, seeking adventure, and enjoying new foods and drinks.
+I like taking on challenges and find happiness in supporting people who need help. 🙌

 <style>
     .profile-img {